 Pick the installation pattern of your floors as carefully as you pick the flooring and the installer.
 Keep in mind:

-- If subfloor on joists is sagging, lay floors perpendicular to floor joists for strength
+- If the subfloor on the joists is sagging, lay floors perpendicular to the floor joists for strength.

-- With open floor plans, keep line of sight in mind when picking a pattern
+- With open floor plans, keep the line of sight in mind when picking a pattern.

 - Laying floors parallel to the longest wall makes a room look larger.